THANK YOU TO THESE SPECIAL ORGANIZATIONS THAT ARE HELPING US SPREAD OUR VEGOUT! CHALLENGE ACROSS THE COUNTRY

 Recipe for Success Foundation has developed a special patch for all Girl Scouts who complete the VegOut!
 Challenge.
 Troops can create teams and challenge other troops for who can consume the most veggies within the month of March and even better challenge their friends and family to eat healthy.
 The challenge developed to make healthy eating fun and encourage the nation to diversify their veggie repertoire will also allow Girl Scouts from all over the US to fancify their vests with the adorable radish patch.

-Revolution Foods, one of Recipe for Success Foundation’s National Strategic Partners, is promoting VegOut! participation among its 2,000 school campuses in seven markets, which include New York/New Jersey, Washington DC, New Orleans, Houston, Denver, Los Angeles and the San Francisco Bay area.
+Revolution Foods, one of Recipe for Success Foundation’s National Strategic Partners, promotes VegOut! participation among its 2,000 school campuses including those in New York/New Jersey, Washington DC, New Orleans, Houston, Denver, Los Angeles and the San Francisco Bay area.
 Revolution Foods was founded by two moms to transform the way America eats by providing access to healthy, affordable meals to schools.
 Today RevFoods serve over one million freshly prepared meals every week to K-12 schools nationwide and and their retail products are available across the country.